 This is another sensitive topic that most students fear to talk about.
 Ideally, different people have different feelings and opinions about drinking.
 While others pay strict observance, others don’t give a second ear.
 Nonetheless, both of you need to negotiate on terms governing alcohol consumption in your room.
 Since most first-year students get admitted while still minor, it isn’t a good idea to involve them in alcohol.
 Drinking happens in colleges.
 And when your roomie comes with some bottles, it’s up to you to stay by the rules and avoid getting caught in the snare.
 This should also apply to all other illegal drug substances that are commonly abused in colleges.

-How do you Write a College Roommate Agreement Dorm Room?
+How Do you Write a College Roommate Agreement?

 Writing a College Roommate Agreement Dorm Room can be daunting, especially if you do it for the first time.
 However, writing one shouldn’t be the cause of your worries as we have two options for you.
 First, you can download our College Roommate Agreement Dorm Room templates here for free or write one from scratch.
 If you choose the latter, here are some guides: